-12. REINSURANCE RECEIVABLES
+12. Reinsurance receivables

-Under UK GAAP, this represents balances in relation to reinsurance arrangements which are past due, specifically coinsurance commission.
+Under UK GAAP, this represents balances (if any exist) in relation to reinsurance arrangements which are past due, specifically coinsurance commission.
 Reinsurer balances that are not past due are future cash flows and hence are reclassified to Solvency II Technical Provisions.